-It is retained to the front wheel spindle by an inside nut (part number 017003) and an outside nut (part number 018071).
-Between the inside nut and the brake cover plate is a locating washer (part number 017222.)
+It is retained to the front wheel spindle by an inside nut (part number 021931) and an outside nut (part number 018071).

-The inside nut must be positioned so that when the locating washer is placed next to it and the cover plate applied, the outer face of the latter lies flush with the hub shell edge.
+The inside nut must be positioned so that when the cover plate is applied, the outer face of the latter lies flush with the hub shell edge.